yjg30737/pyqt-openai/README.md

 <p align="center">
   <img src="https://user-images.githubusercontent.com/55078043/229002952-9afe57de-b0b6-400f-9628-b8e0044d3f7b.png">
 </p>

 Example of using OpenAI with PyQt (Python cross-platform GUI toolkit)

 This shows an example of using OpenAI with PyQt as a chatbot.

+Even though this project has become too huge to be called an 'example'.

 The major advantage of this package is that you don't need to know other language aside from Python.